pintolj86/docker_postgresql_grafana/README.md

 command: postgres -c config_file=/etc/postgresql/postgresql.conf

+- ./schema.sql:/docker-entrypoint-initdb.d/schema.sql
+It is the script entry, it will execute if the data is empty.
+You can set up here the main sql script for DML and DDL operations.

 ## Grafana Service:
 user: "$UID:$GID" it's necessary to add the user.

+It is very important to remember to add and grant the grafana user which one will access to the db.
+Check schema.sql for more info,

 More info about Grafana config: https://grafana.com/grafana/dashboards/893